chrisdchow/chris-chow/db/README.md

 Typescript requires a workaround using ts-node:

 1. `require('ts-node/register')` in knexfile
-2. having ts-node as yet another dependency
+2. having ts-node as yet another dependency (which isn't the worst, especially if scripts are written in ts)

 Using ESM: